Met Gala 2025 brings back menswear: Everything to know about this year’s theme

 The big event will take place on Monday, May 5, with the red carpet starting at 6 p.m.
 EST

-The 2025 Met Gala is less than a week away and fans are buzzing about this year’s theme.
+The 2025 Met Gala is just hours away and fans are buzzing about this year’s theme.

 Scheduled for the first Monday in May, this year’s celebration promises to gather designers, artists, A-listers, and Hollywood elite inside the Metropolitan Museum of Art to celebrate the opening of the Costume Institute’s forthcoming spring exhibition, “Superfine: Tailoring Black Style.”